 - The SELECT expressions can be any deterministic MySQL expression.
 Subqueries and joins are not supported.
-Among aggregate expressions, only count() and sum(col) are supported. - The where clause can only contain the in_keyrange construct.
+Among aggregate expressions, only count() and sum(col) are supported. - The WHERE clause can only contain: - Integer or string equality comparisons, like customer_id = 42 AND somecol='newval'. - The in_keyrange construct.
 It has two forms: - in_keyrange('-80'): The row's source keyrange matched against -80. - in_keyrange(col, 'vindex_func', '-80'): The keyrange is computed using the specified Vindex function as vindex_func(col) and matched against -80. - GROUP BY: can be specified if using aggregations.
 The GROUP BY expressions are expected to cover the non-aggregated columns just like regular SQL requires. - No other constructs like ORDER BY, LIMIT, etc. are allowed.